And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

 Milton Friedman explains the role of gold in the Great Depression

-Note: I absolutely DON'T agree with the theory of Keynes (an British government bureaucrat in those days) nor the theory of Milton Friedman but the video clip is reasonably good.
-Therefore the video clip should be looked at only out of a historic point of view.
+Note: I absolutely DON'T agree with the theory of Keynes (a British government bureaucrat in those days) nor the theory of Milton Friedman but the video clip is reasonably good.
+Therefore the video clip should be looked at only from a historical point of view.

 Here is another testimony of an old WWII veteran:

 You ain't seen nothing yet".
 Born in 1922 I remember the `Great Depression` vividly.
 It has shaped my entire life.
 I lived in a small local shop located about one mile from a large shipyard.

 In 1929 everyone was unemployed without any cash or sustenance.
 However, no one had personal debt.
 There were no robberies because no one had anything worth stealing, That depression lasted until 1937 when rearmament became necessary.
 Apart from our first house purchased in 1950, I have never had any loans or personal debt.
 Today I see similarities except that most people have huge personal debt I hate being a pessimist but can visualize the coming depression to last for many years or cumulating into WW3.
 I just hope that my predictions are incorrect.
 I was born during a depression and guess that I am to die in a depression.
 Sad!